wp-plugins/subscribe2/ReadMe.txt

 * Order CSS files better by applying CSSComb
 * Reuse $value variable in the 'frontend' class to reduce translation strings
 * Improve AJAX form to obey the shortcode hide parameter - proposed by bwsl
+* Correct spelling error in the Settings page - proposed by dimadin

 = Version 8.5 by Matthew Robinson =